 Doing everything you can to keep your home’s energy efficiency levels high is an easy decision.
 When you make an effort to ensure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
-One way your home may be losing efficiency is through air leaks.
+One of the ways your home could be losing significant efficiency is through air leaks around your home.

 The most frequent leaks are from drafts entering through your windows or doors.
 These air leaks are generally easy to identify, but air leakage can also come from less obvious spaces around your home.
 Use the suggestions below to conduct your own energy assessment.

 Inside your home

 First, you’ll want to inspect your windows and doors.
 If they shake easily or you can see light coming in between the door and the frame, they’re leaking and likely wasting energy and money, as well.
 Seal them with caulk or weather-stripping to eliminate the leak.

 Next, walk around looking for cracks and gaps in the following areas:

 - Electrical outlets and light switches

 - Electrical and gas service entrances

 If you find air leaks throughout your home, take a look at the Department of Energy’s tips for sealing leaks.

 - Check exterior corners, making sure the edges match up exactly and there are no gaps